alexcarchiar/bank/Documentation/Documentation.md

 #### Employee

-class Employee(ID, branch, ssn, birth, name, surname, address, city, cellphone, secondaryPhone, email, documentID, area) All the attributes are the ones found in Employee table (see the *2.
+class Employee(ID, branc *code* , ssn, birth, name, surname, address, city, cellphone, secondaryPhone, email, documentID, area *code*)
+All the attributes are the ones found in Employee table (see the *2.
 Relational Database* in the documentation)

 We have the following methods: